 -A disassembled paper clip.
 Take a paper clip, smooth it out, and then fold it in half.

 - Fuse the two ends of your cord together.
 This is done by taking both ends of the cord and melting them together really well with your lighter.
 You want the ends to start melting.
 Immediately push both ends into each other.
 Do this as quickly as possible.
 Always exercise extreme caution when doing this so that you do not burn your fingers!
+(To help with this, you could use a set of our Silicone Thimbles to protect your fingers).
 Once the cords look somewhat fused together and have cooled down slightly, rub the fused piece together with your fingers to smooth the area.

 - Take out the lighter again and lightly run the flame over the fused area, smoothing and rubbing the fusion until you feel confident that it has fused well.
 It is critical that you let it sit for a few minutes to really harden.
 The nylon cord will become like hard plastic once its fused properly.